 A Bag of Marbles: Based on the true story of a French Jewish family trying to flee the Nazis and their collaborators during WWII.
 Surprisingly uplifting, beautiful performances, complex characters.
 Kanopy.

 The Banshees of Inisherin: Fantastic performances by the whole cast, brilliant screenplay.
 Life on a small island off the coast of Ireland.
-Amazon.
+Amazon Prime.

 Barbara: Engrossing story of a woman doctor in East Germany before the fall of the Berlin Wall.
 She has been exiled for her political dissent to a small town in the provinces, where she has to make sense of her life again.
-Strong cast.
+Strong cast, directed by Christian Petzold.
 Kanopy.

 Being the Ricardos: Worth seeing for Nicole Kidman’s fantastic one-liners as Lucille Ball.
 You don’t have to love Lucy to enjoy this.
-Amazon.
+Amazon Prime.

 Belfast: Who knew Kenneth Branagh was such a gifted writer and director?
 This film proves he is, beyond a doubt.
 And such great supportive performances by Ciarán Hinds and Judi Dench.
-Amazon.
+Amazon Prime.

 A Better Life: Beautiful and understated performance by Demián Bichir as a single dad trying to navigate the world of Los Angeles as an undocumented immigrant.
 José Julián is also very fine as the son.
-Amazon.
+Amazon Prime.

 Bicycling with Molière (Alceste à bicyclette): The most intelligent buddy movie I’ve ever seen, about two aging French actors vying for the best part in a Molière play.
 Worth seeing just to hear Fabrice Luchini’s astonishing diction as he acts The Misanthrope.
-Amazon.
+Amazon Prime.

 Borat Subsequent Moviefilm: Sacha Baron Cohen is so hilarious, and his crashing of Republican events and leaders is brave and astounding.
 Amazon Prime.

 Bridesmaids: Hilarious and heartfelt Kristin Wiig comedy also featuring Melissa McCarthy and Maya Rudolf.
 The type of side-splitting humor we need now!
-YouTube, Amazon, Hulu.
+YouTube, Amazon Prime, Hulu.

 The Cakemaker: Moving love story of a gay German baker who insinuates himself into the lives of an Israeli family.
 Netflix.